-A common poetry contest scam works like this: entrants are invited to submit a piece of original poetry for the chance to win large amounts of cash or other attractive prizes.
+First, entrants are invited to submit a piece of original poetry for the chance to win large amounts of cash or other attractive prizes.

 From that point on, you'll be deluged with offers to spend money on the site.
 These include:

 - An offer to purchase a book with your poem in it (which will cost you $60 - $75).

 - The chance to have your poem framed or printed on a coffee mug (for sky-high costs).

 - Invitations to join various organizations for expensive membership fees.

 - Offers to get an agent (who won't advance your writing career, but who will happily take your money).

 - The opportunity to attend a seminar, or even to be a poetry "judge," for the cost of registration (often $595 or more).

 These offers will come with high praise of your writing talents and plenty of ego-stroking to make you think that you truly have been chosen on the basis of your talents.

 However, your poetry skills are irrelevant; everyone who enters receives the same offers.
 Entrants have reported being deluged by these phony offers for years after they entered.